ivan-guerra/programmador.com/content/posts/cross-device-password-management.md

 could be met with use of the actively maintained Password Store app (more on that later).

-# Setting Up a GPG-ID
+# SETTING UP A GPG-ID

 [![GnuPG](/posts/cross-device-password-management/gnupg.png#center)][4]